cybergrouch/AutomatedTrader/README.md

 #### Parallel Batch Processing

 The REPL loads the text file and runs the first line.
-The rest of the file, are run parallely.
+The rest of the file, are run in parallel.
 Thus the order of the trades are not guaranteed.
 But this would help test and detect thread-safety issues on the code.

 Here's a sample parallel invocation of the ```price_feed.txt``` sample file.